Tom Felton

 Tom Felton in The Borrowers

-Tom's breakout career launched in 2000 when he landed a role in the iconic British fantasy film "Harry Potter and the Philosopher's Stone", based on J.K.
+Felton's star-making moment came in 2000 when he landed a role in the iconic British fantasy "Harry Potter and the Philosopher's Stone," based on J.K.
 Rowling's beloved novel.
-Rowling herself was involved in casting and envisioned Tom as Draco Malfoy, though the young actor had originally hoped to play the lead character.
-Later, Felton came to appreciate his complex character - vivid, morally ambiguous, and guaranteed to spark intense reactions from audiences.
-Harry Potter was played by Daniel Radcliffe, with whom Tom became close friends during the filming.
+The author personally took part in casting and saw Tom as Draco Malfoy, even though the young actor originally wanted to play the lead.
+Later, Felton came to appreciate his character's advantages – vibrant, complex, and guaranteed to spark intense reactions.
+The role of Harry Potter went to Daniel Radcliffe, who became one of Tom's closest friends during filming.

 Tom Felton as Draco Malfoy